quarto-dev/quarto-emacs/README.md

 # Features

 - `M-x quarto-preview`.
-Start a `quarto preview` server that watches quarto content for changes and automatically refreshes it.
+Start a `quarto preview` server.
 If the current buffer has an associated file that exists in a quarto project, the command will preview the entire project.
 Otherwise, it will preview the specific file.
 - Integration with poly-markdown's compilation.
 The default poly-markdown configuration runs plain `pandoc` on the document; `quarto-mode` uses `quarto render`.

 ## Differences in behavior between quarto-mode and markdown-mode